avsm/oxcaml-icfp-tutorial/ACTIVITY2.md

 ### The Safety Guarantee

 Every parallel program that compiles is **sequentially consistent**.
 You can reason about it by considering all possible sequential interleavings of domain actions.
 No "impossible" states due to data races.

-From the tutorial: "Data-race freedom gives us back the power to reason intuitively about our code, no matter how buggy it might get."
+Data-race freedom gives us back the power to reason intuitively about our code, no matter how buggy it might get.

 ---